paulopbi/dentalcare/readme.md

 <h2 align="left">

-This project is about a dentist company website. <br>
+This project is a dentist company website. <br>
 Build with **HTML**, **CSS**, **JAVASCRIPT** and **Figma** for design!

-The website is responsive for mobile devices and big screens, you can check a bit mobile version bellow.
+The website is responsive in mobile devices and big screens, you can check a bit of mobile version bellow.
 </h2>

 <h2 align="center">